Fudenberg-Research-Group/fastaFRiP/README.md

 ```
 This command extracts the codes for each file, which can later be used to download the necessary data.

 We have provided a script, batch_download.sh, to facilitate the data download.
-However, to run this script, you need to install fasterq-dump in your working conda environment:
+However, to run this script, you need to install `fasterq-dump`, which comes as part of `sra-tools`, in your working conda environment:
 ```
 conda install -c bioconda sra-tools
 ```